sustrik/ribosome/README.md

 ### Line concatenation

-Typically, each dot-style is translated into a line in the output file.
+Typically, each dot-style line is translated into a line in the output file.
-Sometimes, however, you may want to generate complex stuff into a single line in the output file.
-In such cases you can append the line directly to the previous line.
+Sometimes, however, you may want to generate complex stuff into a single line of the output file.
+In such cases new line can appended directly to the previous line.
 Use /+ operator to achieve such behaviour:

 ```